TheChaosCommunity/2048-slant/README.md

-# 2048 but _slanted_
+# 2048 but _cursed_
-I made it so that this copy of 2048 is tilted (amongst other game modes added in the future) at a 45 degree angle clockwise!
-Have fun playing this.
+I made it so that this copy of 2048 is broken into peices.